-Lightweight and ultra-flexible perovskite solar cells with "sandwich" perovskite layer based on graphene-carbon nanotube electrodes
+Lightweight and ultra-flexible perovskite solar cells with a “sandwich” perovskite layer based on graphene–carbon nanotube electrodes

 Abstract

-Flexible perovskite solar cells (FPSCs) have fired widespread research enthusiasm due to their great potential in the booming field of flexible electronics and portable devices.
-A lot of research has been conducted on the performance, flexibility, and stability of FPSCs, but the synergistic improvement between them is still terribly difficult.
-In this work, we have achieved the lightweight and ultra-flexible perovskite solar cell (LWUF PSC) with high performance and remarkable stability.
-Specifically, in addition to using a 1.5 µm-thick polyetherimide film as flexible substrate, the improved scheme mainly includes designing a "sandwich" architecture with multifunctionality to take advantage of perovskite quantum dots and polycrystalline perovskite, employing a flexible electrode of graphene-carbon nanotube film, and a hole transport layer of CuCrO2 nanoparticles containing nickel to facilitate the transfer of photogenerated charge carriers.
-The resultant device demonstrates a stable power conversion efficiency (PCE) of 17.4% and a power-per-weight of 31.1 W g-1.
-In particular, after 10,000 bending cycles with a curvature radius of 1 mm, the PCE of the LWUF PSC has sustained at 92.8% of its initial level, and after 32 days in an atmosphere with a relative humidity of 35%, it has remained at 93.0% of its initial level.
-The unique device’s structure design gives the LWUF PSC high PCE, significant power-per-weight, excellent mechanical flexibility and outstanding environmental stability – one of the best performance to date of LWUF PSCs without indium tin oxide electrodes.
+Flexible perovskite solar cells (FPSCs) have sparked widespread research enthusiasm due to their great potential in the booming fields of flexible electronics and portable devices.
+A lot of research has been conducted on the performance, flexibility, and stability of FPSCs, but the synergistic improvement of all three is still extremely difficult.
+In this work, we have achieved a lightweight and ultra-flexible perovskite solar cell (LWUF PSC) with high performance and remarkable stability.
+Specifically, in addition to using a 1.5 μm-thick polyetherimide film as a flexible substrate, the improved scheme mainly includes designing a “sandwich” architecture with multifunctionality to take advantage of perovskite quantum dots and polycrystalline perovskite, employing a flexible graphene–carbon nanotube film electrode, and a CuCrO2 nanoparticle-based hole transport layer containing nickel to facilitate the transfer of photogenerated charge carriers.
+The resultant device demonstrates a stable power conversion efficiency (PCE) of 17.4% and a power-per-weight of 31.1 W g−1.
+In particular, after 10 000 bending cycles with a curvature radius of 1 mm, the PCE of the LWUF PSC has sustained at 92.8% of its initial level, and after 32 days in an atmosphere with a relative humidity of 35%, it has remained at 93.0% of its initial level.
+The unique structural design of the device gives the LWUF PSC high PCE, significant power-per-weight, excellent mechanical flexibility and outstanding environmental stability, representing one of the best-performing LWUF PSCs to date without indium tin oxide electrodes.